obfuscatedgenerated/LMVM/README.md

 These instructions are unique to this implementation of the LMC.

-You can enable them by starting the file with `; lmvm-ext`.
+You can enable them by starting the file with `; lmvm-ext <version>`.
+The latest extended mode version is 1.

+> **Note** Opting into extended mode disables the VM and falls back to the classic interpreter.
+Extended LMC cannot be compiled so the VM is not used.

 | Code | Mnemonic | Description                     |
 |------|----------|---------------------------------|